imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-frogs.md

 In these cases, the important thing is that you do not lose your calm and that you try to relax to eliminate this type of blockages.
 You will see that, with a little rest, you will return to your ideas again.

-This article is purely informative, at Dream Insights we do not have the power to make a diagnosis or recommend treatment.
+This article is purely informative, at AnalyzeMyDream we do not have the power to make a diagnosis or recommend treatment.
 We invite you to go to a psychologist to treat your particular case.

 ### Bibliography